 Somehow she has also found the time to be involved in two businesses: the first is a Singapore-based start up company which is developing an AI-powered digital student village and where she has the role of Chief Officer of Technology and Data and the second is her own business, which she has launched to provide students with professional communication skills.
 She is also a Laidlaw Scholar.

 “I don’t want to limit myself and I think University provides the perfect platform to gain different experiences and embrace opportunities.
 I thought that the combination of leadership and research experience in the Laidlaw programme would challenge me and be useful learning.”

-	While Zulekha wants to go on to a career as a Data Analyst, she can see the huge benefit of developing her leadership experience and gaining a CMI qualification in the process and she says of herself: ‘I’m a real advocate for data-driven decision making.’
+While Zulekha wants to go on to pursue a PhD, she can see the huge benefit of developing her leadership experience and gaining a CMI qualification in the process and she says of herself: ‘I’m a real advocate for data-driven decision making.’
 As she has gone through the programme she has seen just how well the research and leadership sides complement each other: